IBM/aspera-cli/docs/README.erb.md

 - `data` display `data` and `error` messages
 - `error` display only error messages.

+#### Option: `show_secrets`: Hide or show secrets in results

+If value is `no` (default), then secrets are redacted from command results.

+If value is `yes`, then secrets shown in clear in results.

-By default, secrets are removed from output: option `show_secrets` defaults to `no`, unless `display` is `data`, to allows piping results.
+If `display` is `data`, secrets are included to allows piping results.
-To hide secrets from output, set option `show_secrets` to `no`.

-#### Option: `fields`: Selection of output object properties
+#### Option: `fields`: Selection of output object fields

-By default, a `table` output format will display one line per entry, and columns for each fields (attributes, properties).
-Depending on the command, columns may include by default all fields, or only some selected fields.
+Depending on the command, results may include by default all fields, or only some selected fields.
 It is possible to define specific columns to be displayed, by setting the `fields` option.

 The `fields` option is a list that can be either a comma separated list or an extended value `Array`.